epam/ai-dial/configuration/configuration.md

 ## Back-End Parameters

+> Refer to the [AI DIAL Core](https://github.com/epam/ai-dial-core) to view a complete documentation.

 Configure back-end parameters in the [`proxy`](https://github.com/epam/ai-dial/blob/565d8ea42db96b364fdc5cd7dc8dd83b4da07a41/configuration/dialConfig.yaml#L74) section of the config file.

 You can provide dynamic or static configurations for the back-end.
 Provide path to the corresponding configuration in the `proxy.env` section.